Deathamns/Viewhance/README.md

 sh build.sh [platform(s)] [meta] [useln] [pack]
 ```

-The script prepares extension directories for each platform, and if the `pack` argument is supplied, it will create installable packages (and update files depending on the platform).
+The script prepares extension directories for each platform, and if the `pack` argument is supplied, it will create installable packages (and update-files depending on the platform).
 All the output of this script goes to the `build` directory.

 Optionally, it accepts platform codes (any directory name under `platform`) in case if the build should happen only for the desired platforms, since all platforms will be processed by default.